Python-SIP/sip/doc/using.rst

 reference cycles between the owning and owned instances.
 The association is implemented as the owning instance taking a reference to the owned instance.

+The :aanno:`TransferThis`, :aanno:`Transfer` and :aanno:`TransferBack` argument
-The TransferThis, Transfer and TransferBack annotations are used to specify where, and it what direction, transfers of ownership happen.
+annotations are used to specify where, and it what direction, transfers of ownership happen.
 It is very important that these are specified correctly to avoid crashes (where both Python and C++ call the destructor) and memory leaks (where neither Python and C++ call the destructor).

 This applies equally to C structures where the structure is returned to the heap using the ``free()`` function.